JvanKatwijk/eti-stuff/README.md

 Copyright Jan van Katwijk (J.vanKatwijk@gmail.com).

-This software is part of the  SDR-J (JSDR), SDR-J is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, taking into account the licensing conditions of the parts of the software that are derived from wotk of others.
+This software is part of the  SDR-J, SDR-J is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, taking into account the licensing conditions of the parts of the software that are derived from wotk of others.